-In FY24, Energia Group expanded our analysis of our Scope 3 emissions using the GHG Protocol as a guiding framework.
-In this year's reporting, we have added a number of Scope 3 categories including Category 1 - Purchased Goods and Services, Category 3 - Fuel and Energy, Category 5 - Waste Generated in Operations, and Category 11 - Use of Sold Products.
-The extensive Scope 3 screening project was carried out to enhance our understanding of these emissions, and has led to an expansion of our reportable emissions.
-Scope 3 emissions are outside of the Group's operational control, and achieving a reduction in them will require further engagement with key stakeholders along the entire value chain.
-The Group's Scope 3 reporting is expected to continue to evolve in the coming years as we remain committed to ensuring we develop a complete profile of our emissions.
+In FY25, Energia Group continued to expand our assessment of Scope 3 emissions further adding Category 2 - Capital Goods and Category 4 - Upstream Transportation and Distribution.
+This further evolution of our Scope 3 analysis is in line with the GHG Protocol.
+The Scope 3 screening work was carried out to enhance our understanding of these emissions and has led to an expansion of our reportable emissions.
+Scope 3 emissions are outside of the Group's operational control, and achieving a reduction in them will require further engagement with key stakeholders in the value chain.
+The Group's Scope 3 reporting may evolve in the coming years as we remain committed to profiling our emissions.